Travel Grants & Awards

 SGMS Travel Grant

 The SGMS travel grant supports PhD students from Swiss academic institutions by contributing towards the cost of actively participating at a conference, workshop or a school.
-The event need not be primarily about mass spectrometry, but the work presented must have significant and clear MS content (including applications of MS).
-The grant is up to 1500 CHF and is awarded at the discretion of the SGMS board, as represented by the awards committee.
+The work presented must have significant and clear MS content (including applications of MS).
+The grant is awarded at the discretion of the SGMS board, as represented by the awards committee.
 Relevant factors include: type of presentation (oral, poster, flash-talk, etc); novelty or impact of the MS part of the work; type and location of the event.
-As a guideline (mid 2018), participants of MS events outside Europe typically receive 1000 CHF, or 750 CHF for a non-MS event.
-For events within Europe, typical grants are 500 and 350 CHF, respectively.
+As a guideline (mid 2024), participants of MS events outside Europe typically receive 800 CHF.
+For events within Europe, typical grants are 400 CHF.
 These amounts are not fixed and may change at any time.

 Applications may be submitted at any time.
 Decisions are generally made within two weeks, but if large numbers of applications are received, the committee may make decisions on a quarterly basis.
 Please apply early, if possible.